fluid-checkout/fluid-checkout/readme.txt

 == Upgrade Notice ==

 = 2.0 =
 * BREAKING CHANGES - Some features where moved to the PRO version.
-Changes to the Order Summary and Express Checkout features might break customization code.

 = 1.6 =
 * Changes to order summary and sidebar action hooks can cause issues if your website has customizations using them.
 See details in the changelog section.